NC Medicine

 Are you interested in studying medicine?

-We will be happy to advise you free of charge about your options for studying medicine, including a Studying medicine abroad (EU), which is fully recognised in Germany.
+We will be happy to advise you free of charge about your options for studying medicine, including advice on studying medicine in another EU country, which is fully recognised in Germany.

 How high is the numerus clausus for medicine?